kyma-incubator/compass/components/director/README.md

 ### Configuration

-The Director binary allows overriding of some configuration parameters.
-Up-to-date list of the configurable parameters can be found [here](https://github.com/kyma-incubator/compass/blob/75aff5226d4a105f4f04608416c8fa9a722d3534/components/director/cmd/director/main.go#L90).
+The Director binary allows you to override some configuration parameters.
+To get a list of the configurable parameters, see [main.go](https://github.com/kyma-incubator/compass/blob/75aff5226d4a105f4f04608416c8fa9a722d3534/components/director/cmd/director/main.go#L90).

-Director also depends on a configuration file, containing the required scopes for each GraphQL query and mutation.
-The file used for local development is located under [hack/config-local.yaml](./hack/config-local.yaml), and the one used for in-cluster setup is located in the Director subchart in [chart/compass/charts/director/config.yaml](../../chart/compass/charts/director/config.yaml).
+The Director also depends on a configuration file that contains the required scopes for each GraphQL query and mutation.
+For local development you can use the file at [hack/config-local.yaml](./hack/config-local.yaml).
+For in-cluster setup you can use the file that is located in the Director subchart at [chart/compass/charts/director/config.yaml](../../chart/compass/charts/director/config.yaml).

 ## Local Development

 <h3 id="local-prerequisites">Prerequisites</h3>

-- You should install `kubectl` version 1.18 or higher.
+- Install `kubectl` version 1.18 or higher.
 - To use `--debug` flag, first you must install `delve`.

 <h3 id="local-run">Run</h3>